ekwan/PyPlate/API.md

 - Plate[slice]
   - Returns a slice of the plate.

+- evaporate()
+  - Evaporates all liquid from the plate
-- volumes()
+- volumes(substance, unit)
   - Returns a `numpy` array of used volumes
+  - If given, volumes will be restricted to volumes of substance
+  - If given, volumes will be given in unit, otherwise in uL
 - substances()
   - Returns a set of all substances used
-- moles(substance)
+- moles(substance, unit)
   - Returns a `numpy` array of moles of given substance
+  - If given, moles will be return in unit, otherwise, complete moles.
 - concentrations(substance)

-** Volumes, substances, moles, and concentrations can all be called on a slice of the plate
+** Evaporate, volumes, substances, moles, and concentrations can all be called on a slice of the plate

 #### Static Methods:

-- add(source, destination, volume): Move the given quantity of the *source* substance to the *destination* container.
+- add(source, destination, quantity): Move the given quantity of the *source* substance to the *destination* container.
 A new copy of *destination* will be returned.
-- transfer(source, destination, how_much): Move *volume* from *source* to *destination* plate or slice, returning copies of the objects with amounts adjusted accordingly.
+- transfer(source, destination, volume): Move *volume* from *source* to *destination* plate or slice, returning copies of the objects with amounts adjusted accordingly.
   - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
   - *source* can be a container, a plate, or a slice of a plate.